XTB S.A.: History

 In April 2023, following a launch in Romania, XTB introduced fractional shares and exchange-traded funds (ETFs) in the Czech Republic, Portugal, and Slovakia, subsequently extending these offerings to Poland and Spain.
 In May 2023, its share price reached a record 43.88 PLN, and the firm reported reaching a total of 274,450 clients.
 By the third quarter of 2024, XTB's revenue hit $118 million, with a monthly trading volume of $232 billion.

 In January 2024, the company announced plans to diversify its product line beyond FX/CFD services to include bonds, retirement products, and other investment offerings.
 In October, it introduced a mobile wallet application with a multi-currency card.
 For Polish clients, XTB implemented "IKE" (Individual Retirement Account) and "IKZE" (Individual Retirement Security Account) options.
 In 2024, XTB acquired an ISA license in the UK to enter the Individual Savings Accounts (ISAs) market.
 In December of the same year, XTB secured licenses in Indonesia and the United Arab Emirates.

 Between May 2023 and September 2024, Zabłocki sold significant portions of his shareholding on three occasions for a combined reported total of approximately $319.49 million, reducing his stake to 43.78%.
 The company also paid a record dividend of $195 million in April 2024.

-In January 2025, the company announced plans to start trading cryptocurrencies.
+In January 2025, XTB announced plans to launch spot cryptocurrency trading.
+In December 2025, it obtained CySEC approval in Cyprus to offer spot crypto services through its local entity.
+In 2026, XTB began offering spot cryptocurrency trading, initially in Cyprus and later in Chile.
+In January 2026, it launched American-style, cash-settled stock options on selected U.S.-listed shares via its Cyprus-regulated unit.
+In April 2026, XTB expanded its stock options offering to Germany and Spain.
+In May 2026, the company extended the product to France, Portugal, the Czech Republic and Slovakia; Poland was still awaiting regulatory approval.

+In March 2026, XTB agreed to sell its South African subsidiary, XTB Africa PTY Ltd, for $645,000.
+The subsidiary had received an FSCA licence in 2021 but had not started client-facing operations.
+In April 2026, XTB received Category 1 and Category 2 licences in the United Arab Emirates, upgrading from its previous Category 5 status and allowing the local entity to onboard clients and execute trades in the country.